 The U.S. Government and Global Polio Efforts

 The U.S. government (USG) has been engaged in efforts to address polio for decades, as a partner in and the largest donor to the GPEI and supporter of developing countries’ efforts.
-USG commitment to polio eradication efforts has been reaffirmed in recent years: in 2009, President Obama called greater attention to polio eradication efforts, including the need for greater cooperation with leaders of endemic countries and others in reaching those areas where the virus persists.6 Most recently, the USG signed onto the global goal to eradicate polio by 2018 and prepare for a post-polio world, as outlined in Polio Eradication and Endgame Strategic Plan, 2013-2018.7
+USG commitment to polio eradication efforts has been reaffirmed in recent years: in 2009, President Obama called greater attention to polio eradication efforts, including the need for greater cooperation with leaders of endemic countries and others in reaching those areas where the virus persists.6 In 2013, the USG signed onto the Polio Eradication and Endgame Strategic Plan, 2013-2018, which included the global goal of eradicating polio and preparing for a post-polio world; global progress toward the milestones outlined in the Plan has most recently been evaluated as part of a midterm review, which was completed in 2015.7

 Current Global Snapshot

 Today global polio efforts are focused on sustaining efforts to eradicate the disease, which have already resulted in a 99.9% reduction in cases since 1988 (see Table 1).

 |Table 1: Polio Cases and Endemic Countries8|